My name is Chris Tsakalakis

 High School and College

 From Koraes, I went to St. Laurence High School where I graduated co-valedictorian.
-I was the first generation in my family to graduate from high school.
+I am part of the first generation in my family to graduate from high school.

 Early Business Career